 In the same way, Web Option has a number of tags that are recognized by the router.
-A MLS generated for an CA 2E function consists of the following:
+A Markup Language Skeleton generated for a CA 2E function consists of the following:

 - HTML tags provide much of the presentation elements of the final HTML page. - Web Option tags define how live data should be merged into the MLS by the Web Option server at runtime.